nillith/xorshift256/README.md

 [![npm version](https://badge.fury.io/js/xorshift256.svg)](https://badge.fury.io/js/xorshift256)

 # XorShift256
-A tiny standalone library that provide a seedable random number generator with a period of 2^256 in JavaScript.
+A tiny standalone seedable random number generator that has a period of 2^256 - 1.

 *Read this in other languages: [English](README.md), [简体中文](README.zh-cn.md).*